 Logistics and Rules

-- All teams will present their recommendations on the common stock and on one industry-specific stock in the preliminary rounds on Thursday morning.
+- All teams will present their recommendations on the common stock and two industry-specific stocks in the preliminary rounds on Friday morning.
 (See details on presentation rules below).
-The two highest scoring teams from each group in the preliminary round will advance to the final round on Thursday afternoon.
+The highest scoring team from each group in the preliminary round will advance to the final round on Friday afternoon.
 Participants are required to wear business attire for their presentations.

 - Students will be on the honor system throughout the event (see below).

 - No outside help will be allowed from anyone (i.e., no phone calls, e-mails etc.).
 Consultants from the software companies will be available in the initial stages of the day for brief questions specific to the use of their software.

 - All data sources are fair game, including the Internet and any proprietary quantitative or fundamental models developed in advance.
 However, proper attribution must be provided (i.e., sources must be clearly marked on each slide).

 - Any violation of these rules constitutes grounds for disqualification.

 - All teams must put their stock pitch PowerPoint presentation on a pre-designed template provided by the MBA Stock Pitch Challenge organizers.

 - Teams make their presentations anonymously, using a team number (assigned in a random drawing) and their first and last names - not the name of their schools.

 - A total of 15 minutes will be allotted per team pitch for all rounds.
 For the three preliminary rounds, ten minutes will be used for the formal presentation, five minutes for Q&A from the judges.
 These time limits will be strictly enforced by an official timekeeper.
 Every presentation must feature a "lead presenter" (a team member who makes the initial ten minute presentation).
 Each team member must serve as a lead presenter for one of the three stocks.
 All three team members can participate in answering the judges' questions in all three rounds.